 Italy is a country rich in culture and famous for its history, passion, and music.
 When all four of these come together they create some of the most magnificent opera singers the world has seen, in Italy (go here to see tickets).
 Opera has a lot to thank Italy for, from the composers and librettists who come from there to its origins as an art form back in 1598 in Florence.
-Here, we look at 5 of the greatest stars of opera to hail from Italy:
+Here, we look at 5 of the greatest stars of opera to hail from Italy.
+Five Famous Opera Stars in Italy and information about what makes them so special.
+Look at this list of the names of Most Famous Opera Stars.

 Most Famous Opera Stars